 ©No Spoon Necessary.
 All images and content are under copyright protection.
 Please do not use any images without prior permission.
 If you want to reference this recipe, please do so by linking directly to this post.

-Searing on a hot sizzling cast iron is definitely the best way to get that crispy outer layer!
-Looks like you´ve made this dish to perfection, delish!
+Searing on a hot sizzling cast iron is definitely the best way to get that crispy outer layer on salmon!
+You´ve made this dish to perfection – delish!

-I have a lovely piece of salmon in my freezer just waiting for inspiration.
-This is it!
-Loving the salsa verde 🙂
+I had a lovely piece of salmon in my freezer just waiting for inspiration.
+This was it!
+I really loved the simplicity and flavors 🙂